-5. THIRD PARTY INFORMATION SHOULD NOT BE COLLECTED OR USED IN THE MANITOBA EIC AND EDL PROGRAM
+5. THIRD PARTY INFORMATION WILL NOT BE COLLECTED OR USED IN THE MANITOBA EIC PROGRAM

-MPI has implemented a policy and procedures with the intention that any information about another person contained in documents provided to MPI in the EDL/EIC application process will not be scanned and retained by MPI (for example, a spouse's information on a marriage certificate or a parent's information on a utility bill).
+MPI has implemented a policy and procedures so that any information about another person contained in documents provided to MPI in the EIC application process will not be scanned and retained by MPI (for example, a spouse's information on a marriage certificate or a parent's information on a utility bill).